DrPaulBrewer/meteor-satchat/README.md

 There's also a [status page](https://drpaulbrewer.github.io/meteor-satchat-demo-uptime) tracking the demo's uptime.

-UPDATE 2024:  This is an old project from many years ago that I managed to (barely) get running again in June 2024.
-It runs in dev-mode with `meteor run` and will create a production bundle with `meteor build --server-only --directory ../build`.
-In each case it was necesaary to turn off NODE TLS/SSL checking -- which is insecure -- because the old meteor repository servers have expired certificates.
-One has to wonder how long those servers will be around.
-Additionally, the
+UPDATE 2024:  This is an old project from many years ago that I managed to get running again in June 2024.
+It runs in dev-mode with `meteor run` and will create an (untested) production bundle with `meteor build --server-only --directory ../build`.
-subsequent installation of the production bundle with `npm install` fails with various compile-time errors for some npm meteor depedencies that no longer build correctly.

 I'm not sure if the ham radio world really needed an internet chat room that tracks ham radio satellites (wouldn't you rather be talking on those